-As for day camps and traveling, Dr. Alexander says parents need to be mindful of COVID-19 precautions, including handwashing, masks, and social distancing.
-"When possible, get vaccinated against COVID-19.
-Strict lockdowns may be over, but the risk is not," she explains.
+As for summer camps and traveling, Dr. Alexander says parents need to be mindful of any precautions, including handwashing, masks, and social distancing.
 "It's also important to maintain regular health visits and vaccination schedules, especially for families who will be traveling."

-FROM LEFT TO RIGHT: Jill Fitch, CRNP, Jenny Alexander, M.D., and Michelle Kirkland, CRNP.
+FROM LEFT TO RIGHT: Jill Fitch, CRNP; Amanda Nummy, CRNP; Jenny Alexander, M.D.; and Michelle Kirkland, CRNP.

-For more than 20 years, Alexander Pediatrics has been Montgomery's trusted family resource for pediatric healthcare.
-The practice provides compassionate medical care for newborns through 18-year-olds.
+For more than 20 years,

+Alexander Pediatrics has been

+Montgomery's trusted family

+resource for pediatric healthcare.

+Dr. Alexander has expanded the

+practice to include a third Nurse

+Practitioner, Amanda Nummy,

+along with Michelle Kirkland and

+Jill Fitch.
+These providers perform

+compassionate medical care for

+newborns through 18-year-olds.

 Offering routine visits, sick visits, physicals, and immunizations for children and adolescents, the practice takes same-day appointments.
-To keep children healthy, well child visits are scheduled for mornings and sick visits for afternoons.
 The practice also offers 24-hour on-call service for after-hours care.